 Waterbury's first District Improvement Plan, Empowering for Success, was developed in 2000, to serve as a guide for school improvement.
 This plan sought to provide the map needed to move forward to educational excellence in student achievement, cultural diversity, long range planning, effective assessment, and monitoring of expenditures.
 It was developed through the cooperation of Central Office staff, principals, teachers, students, parents, and school community organizations.
 This strategic plan, based on the input from educators and the community, will improve accountability and raise expectations for the district.

 The first District Improvement Plan followed a specific timeline for improvements (2000-2005) and was cited by the State Department of Education as an exemplary plan.
 Since then, the district has updated its strategic plan three times.
-The latest plan, Blueprint for Change: Moving Forward for Student Success, was approved by the Board of Education in December of 2012 and will serve as a guideline for educators through 2015.
+The latest plan, Blueprint for Change: Moving Forward for Student Success, was approved by the Board of Education in December of 2012 and will serve as a guideline for educators through 2015, then updated through 2017.

 Please be aware that these are large files and may some time to download.